Murray-Bridge-Bunyips/BunyipsLib_VirtualRobot/README.md

 and with three dead-wheel encoders.
 XDriveBot has four corner-mounted Omni-wheels, a rear arm driven by a cr-servo, and three dead-wheel encoders.
 ArmBot is a mecanum drive bot with a motor-driven arm and servo-driven grabber.

-In general, BunyipsLib virtual robots will assume the default MecanumBot.
+By default, BunyipsLib virtual robots will assume the default `ArmBot` as per the `Robot` RobotConfig implementation.

 An approximation of the FTC SDK is provided as well as a version of BunyipsLib, with additional changes to support up to SDK v10.3.
 Vision and other incompatible features are no-op or return null.
 This simulator also has shims and ports of RoadRunner v1.0, Dairy Sloth, and Dashboard for code compatibility.

-A BunyipsLib `RobotConfig` for the MecanumBot is available in `au.edu.sa.mbhs.studentrobotics.virtual.robot` package.
+A BunyipsLib `RobotConfig` for the `ArmBot` is available in `au.edu.sa.mbhs.studentrobotics.virtual.robot` package.
 This configuration works exactly the same as a real robot running BunyipsLib, and new OpModes can be created in the same way as a normal bot within this package.

 Several virtual-robot sample op modes are currently disabled (in the `archived` subpackage of the `virtual.robot` package), as well as a